-1. For a LVTO, the primary lateral guidance is the external visual cues i.e. the runway centre-line lights but the assistance of the Yaw-bar can be made temporarily in case of unexpected RVR reduction / fog patches.
+1. For a LVTO, the primary lateral guidance is the external visual cues but the assistance of the Yaw-bar can be used in case of unexpected RVR reduction.

-- 2. Whenever performing a low visibility take-off it is wiser to use TOGA power and flaps at Conf 2 if possible so as to achieve the earliest lift-off with minimum ground-run distance & time. - 3.
-Select the ILS pb ON so as to have the LOC index available on PFD, ensure the ILS Freq./ CRS on the Rad.Nav. page is correct.
+2. Whenever performing a low visibility take-off it is wiser to use TOGA power and the highest flap setting possible so as to achieve the earliest lift-off with the minimum ground-run distance & time.

+3. Select the ILS pb ON so as to have the LOC index available on PFD, ensure the ILS Freq./ CRS on the Rad.Nav. page is correct.
 This is so done because, if the FD fails the YAW-BAR which is an integral part of the FD will also not be available and the pilot can use the LOC beam as a reference to remain on the R/w center-line if a fog patch is encountered either during the T/O run or during the RTO phase.